BibleNLP/sign-bibles-dataset/dataprep/isl/dataset_README.md

 ## Dataset Details

-Contains 1128 sign videos of 20 hours in total.
+Contains 1111 sign videos of 19.5 hours in total.

 ### Dataset Description

 - Continuous signing videos
-- Parallel text (Bible verses from BSB version)
+- Parallel text
-- Bible reference to signed verses (For aligning to other Bible versions and resources)
+- Bible reference to signed verses
 - Pose estimation data in the following formats
   - Frames wise body landmarks detected by dwpose as a numpy array
   - Frames wise body landmarks detected by mediapose as .pose format